10thfloor/rusty-chain/README.md

 ## rusty-chain

 A toy POW blockchain written in Rust that I'm going to play around with.
-Implementation from this video: https://www.youtube.com/watch?v=U8GGZ4TqlQs
+Implementation is adapted from this video: https://www.youtube.com/watch?v=U8GGZ4TqlQs

 To run: